 If they opt out, that county/city simply does not have any building codes (and therefore does not require permits).
 However, every 180 days, this opt out status must be renewed or it becomes invalid, and the state code will be applied to that area.

 A county/city government can also get an exemption from the state and make their own building codes.
 This has to be approved by the state.
 It is then the local government’s responsibility to enforce the codes.

 If the local jurisdiction does not opt out or make their own building code, then they are automatically only subject to the state residential building code and the state will begin enforcing their codes.

 Some areas of Tennessee are unincorporated, meaning that they don’t have local governments.
 In these cases, they are simply subject to their county’s building codes.
 The county can choose whether or not to opt them out of the local county or the state building codes.
 City and county governments act independently of each other when it comes to building codes.
 For example, a county may have no building codes at all while one of the cities in that county choses to make and enforce their own set of building codes.
 Or, a county may have chosen to make their own residential building code, while most of the cities chose to opt out or follow the state code.

 If you want to learn more, here are answers to frequently asked questions about how building codes work between jurisdictions and the state.

 Counties/Cities that have no residential building code

-Here is a list of many local governments (mostly in central kentucky) that we could find that have opted out of the state building code.
+Here is a list of many local governments (mostly in central Tennessee) that we could find that have opted out of the state building code.
 Keep in mind that different city governments in the county may have chosen to make their own codes or remain under the state codes.
 This list may not be exhaustive.